Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Small time density expansion

-respectively, for $(\Delta, x, \theta) \in (0, \infty) \times \mathbb{R}^d \times \Theta$.
+We denote the transition densities of the given SDE~(\ref{eq:model}) and the sampling scheme $\bar{X}_\Delta^x $ by respectively, for $(\Delta, x, \theta) \in (0, \infty) \times \mathbb{R}^d \times \Theta$.
 The (one step) sampling scheme $\bar{X}_\Delta^x$ in (\ref{eq:scheme_ell}) or (\ref{eq:scheme_hypo1}), for elliptic or hypo-elliptic SDEs respectively, does not admit, in general, a closed-form density function.
 To obtain a proxy for the density, we work with a small time expansion of the density of $\bar{X}_\Delta^x $ given below in Lemma \ref{lemma:AE_scheme}.
 The expansion will be called upon in Section \ref{sec:main} to provide a method for statistical inference that will possess advantageous characteristics compared with existing methods that use constrast functions induced by conditionally Gaussian discretisation schemes, e.g.~the local Gaussian scheme (\ref{eq:LG}) in the hypo-elliptic case or the Euler-Maruyama scheme in the elliptic case.
 We proceed by assuming a hypo-elliptic setting with $d_S \geq 1$, but our analysis also covers the elliptic case $d_S=0$.

-\subsection{Background Material}
+\subsection{Background material}

 Before giving the small time expansion formula for $p^{\bar{X}}_\Delta (x, y; \theta)$ we sketch its derivation via use of Malliavin calculus, a differential calculus on Wiener space.
-Full rigorous arguments are given in Section \ref{appendix:density_scheme} of Supplementary Material \citep{supp}.
+Full rigorous arguments are given in Section \ref{appendix:density_scheme} of Supplementary Material.
 We refer interested readers to, e.g., \cite{watanabe1987analysis, ike:14}.